AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 **Create a New Task**

-- Click on **"Add New"** button to create new Task.
+- Click on **"Add New"** button to create a new task.

    ![create-task](/img/create-task.png)

-- You will get this Popup Modal with Form of Create a new Task. so Please Fill all other Necessary Fields like Name, Description and Type of Category.
+- You will see the pop-up modal with form to create a new task.
+Please fill all the necessary fields like `Name`, `Description` and `Category`.

    ![create-task-form](/img/create-task-form.png)

 - Click on **Create New Task** Button.

-- Now, You will get Transaction Request on your Portkey Wallet so **Sign In** the Transaction.
+- Now, You will receive a transaction request on your portkey wallet to  **Sign** the transaction.

    ![create-task-sign-request](/img/create-task-sign-request.jpg)

-- Click on **Sign In** the Transaction.
+- Click on **Sign** the transaction.

-- After Successfull Transaction, Your First Task will be created✅.
+- After the transaction is successfully processed, your first task will be created✅.

    ![create-task-success](/img/create-task-success.jpg)

-- Your Task Item Look like below with these following Details -  **`Name`** , **`Description`** , **`Last Updated Time`** , **`Create Date and Time`**,
+- Your task item looks like below with the following details -  **`Name`** , **`Description`** , **`Last Updated Time`** , **`Create Date and Time`**,

    ![todo-item.jpg](/img/todo-item.jpg)

-- You will be able to perform these following action for perticular task - **`Edit`** , **`Complete`** , and **`Remove`** .
+- You will be able to perform these following action for a selected task - **`Edit`** , **`Complete`** , and **`Remove`** .

-As we have **Created Task** Successfully so Let's Update Task Details and Perform the Edit Task Functionality.
+As we have **Created a Task** successfully, let's update the task details.

 ---

 **Edit the Task**

-- Click on **"Edit"** button to edit the Task.
+- Click on the **"Edit"** button to edit the task.

    ![update-task](/img/update-task.png)

-- You will get this Popup Modal with Form of Edit the Task. so Edit the Necessary Fields as per you want.
+- You will see the pop-up modal with form to edit the task.
+Edit the necessary fields according to your need.

    ![edit-task-form](/img/edit-task-form.jpg)

 - Click on **Update Task** Button.

-- Now, You will get Transaction Request on your Portkey Wallet so **Sign In** the Transaction.
+- Now, You will recieve a transaction request on your portkey wallet to **Sign** the transaction.

    ![update-task-sign-request](/img/update-task-request.jpg)

-- Click on **Sign In** the Transaction.
+- Click on **Sign** the transaction.

-- After Successfull Transaction, Your Task details will be Updated✅.
+- After the transaction is successfully processed, your task details will be Updated✅.

    ![update-task-success](/img/update-task-success.jpg)

-As we have **Edit Task** Successfully so Let's Move That Task to Completed and Perform the Complete Task Functionality.
+As we have **Edited a Task** successfully.
+Let's move that task to completed state.

 ---

 **Complete the Task**

-- Click on **"Complete"** button to to Move Task to as `Completed`.
+- Click on the **"Complete"** button to move the task to `Completed` status.

    ![complete-task-button](/img/complete-task-button.jpg)

-- Now, You will get Transaction Request on your Portkey Wallet so **Sign In** the Transaction.
+- Now, You will recieve a transaction request on your portkey wallet to **Sign** the transaction.

    ![complete-task-sign-request](/img/complete-task-request.jpg)

-- Click on **Sign In** the Transaction.
+- Click on **Sign** the transaction.

-- After Successfull Transaction, Your Task will be moved to the Completed status✅.
+- After the transaction is successfully processed, your task will be moved to the completed tab✅.

    ![complete-task-success](/img/complete-task-success.jpg)

-As we have **Complete Task** Successfully so Let's Move Completed Task to Removed and Perform the Removed Task Functionality.
+As we have performed **Complete Task** successfully.
+Let's remove the completed task.

 ---

 **Remove the Task**

-- Click on **"Remove"** button to to Move Task to as `Removed`.
+- Click on **"Remove"** button to remove the task.

    ![remove-task-button](/img/delete-task-button.jpg)

-- Now, You will get Transaction Request on your Portkey Wallet so **Sign In** the Transaction.
+- Now, You will recieve a transaction request on your portkey wallet to **Sign** the transaction.

    ![remove-task-sign-request](/img/delete-task-request.jpg)

-- Click on **Sign In** the Transaction.
+- Click on **Sign** the transaction.

-- After Successfull Transaction, Your Task will be moved to the Removed status✅.
+- After the transaction is successfully processed, your task will be moved to the removed tab✅.

    ![remove-task-success](/img/delete-task-success.jpg)

 :::success
 🎉 Congratulations Learners!
-You have successfully built your ToDo dApp and this is no mean feat!
+You have successfully built your ToDo dApp.
 :::

 ## 🎯 Conclusion

-🎉 Congratulations on successfully completing the **ToDo dApp** tutorial! 🎉 You've taken important steps in setting up your development environment, developing and deploying a smart contract, and building a fully functional decentralized application on the aelf blockchain. 🌟
+🎉 Congratulations on successfully completing the **ToDo dApp** tutorial! 🎉 You've taken important steps in setting up your development environment, developing and deploying a smart contract on ToDo dApp, and building a fully functional ToDo decentralized application on the aelf blockchain. 🌟

 **📚 What You've Learned**